ErpNetDocs/info/features/logistics/composite-products.md

 Same as level 0, but the application provides an option to still fulfill the order even when they do not match.

 * **Level 2 - Just preview totals**
-The mobile app displays a summarized view of all products and quantities, available for counting or checking, for the selected order, and does not require scanning or entering by product code.
+The mobile app displays a summarized view of all products and quantities for the selected order, available for counting or checking, and does not require scanning or entering by product code.

 * **Level 3 - Check and complete**
 The system checks if the whole order execution exactly matches the composite product's definition when a kit/dekit execution is attempted.